-Releasing its festive trading update, the firm said like-for-like sales jumped 13.6 per cent in the six weeks to 1 January, with international sales surging 71 per cent.
+The chain said that like-for-like sales rocketed 13.6 per cent in the six weeks to 1 January, with international sales soaring 71 per cent.
 Total sales rose 28.8 per cent and online revenue increased 31.8 per cent.

-Founder and chief executive Mark Neale said there had been “no signs” of consumer confidence waning, despite economic uncertainty triggered by June’s Brexit vote and a tough backdrop for much of the high street.
+Founder and chief executive Mark Neale said there had been “no signs” of consumer confidence waning, despite economic uncertainty triggered by the Brexit vote and a torrid time for much of the high street.

-“Part of the reason for our success is down to a relentless focus on improvement,” he said, “and it helps that I’m not some three-year chief executive trying to make a quick buck.
+Neale added: “Part of the reason for our success is down to a relentless focus on improvement, and it helps that I’m not some three-year chief executive trying to make a quick buck.
 There’s also been a huge focus on value for money.”

-Mountain Warehouse is now on course to rake in some £180 million in revenue this year, up 28 per cent on the £141m booked in 2016.
+Mountain Warehouse is now on course to rake in around £180 million in revenue this year, up 28 per cent on the £141m made in 2016.

 In October, the firm warned the collapse in sterling will mean higher prices for shoppers, but Neale said any hikes would be kept to a minimum.